credentials/irma_future_id/README.md

 ================

-This client also contains different add-ons for supporting the capabilities of the IRMA card, together with a card info file for performing it detection.
+This client also contains different add-ons for supporting the capabilities of the IRMA card, together with a card info file for performing its detection.

 <table>
   <tr>
     <th>Name</th><th>Description</th>
   </tr>
   <tr>
-    <td>irma-pin</td><td>It supports the authentication/updating process of the admin and credential pins.</td>
+    <td>irma-pin</td><td>It supports the authentication/updating processes of the admin and credential pins.</td>
   </tr>
   <tr>
     <td>irma-log</td><td>The card log can be read trough this add-on.</td>